Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs.

 They had wonderful pedigrees and colors.
 While there found out they had (English) Bulldogs too.
 I decided to help Keith start his dream of bullies, that were a variety that serious pet owners love.
 Plus the price was right and with 16 champions on the males pedigree very nice dogs.
 He loves the Frenchies but kept talking about the bulldogs too.

 I bought 2 females and the cutest male who seemed just so sweet.
 I was told they were AKC registrable, that they had APRI papers currently in hand.
 I didn't realize it but it was a father and his daughters from 2 different litters.
 Not smart on my part.
 We did finally get AKC papers on all 3 of them.
 Plus the dogs had odd itchy places.
 I was looking really close and realized they had dog lice!
 I have never in all the time I have had dogs seen dog lice.
 Needless to see we freaked out and got Advantage multi on them and made sure all the other dogs were up to date with their advantage multi.
 Fortunately it was very easy to completely kill all the bugs with the multi and we have not seen any since!

 We found an unrelated male puppy months later.
 Art and I drove 11 hours each direction to go see the puppy.
 Keith had to work.

 That breeder was selling all his Bulldogs dogs too!
 He only had a few.
 So we also got the 2 adult females he had.
 None of the adults were related to each other, but the puppies he had were all sired by his male.
-Art seen the 8 week old puppies and HAD to have one for himself, and Keith wanted a puppy too.
+Art seen the 8 week old puppies and HAD to have one for himself.
 Amazing Grace is a rollie polie butter ball!
 She now lives with his niece, who fell in love with her first time she seen her, on a foster to adopt agreement.